iddm/toornament-rs/README.md

 [documentation](https://docs.rs/toornament) which may help you using this library.

 ## Implementation
-- Non-mutable interface (no need to synchronize, thread-safe).
+- Non-mutable interface, no need to synchronize, thread-safe.
 - No unsafe blocks (but in the tests:))
 - `reqwest` crate is used for performing requests